 - Setting of equipment utilisation targets to enhance productivity

 - Analysis of utilisation to make the case for additional investment

 - Departmental scheduling for the effective use of devices.

 “The pilot is providing new insights to help us identify unwarranted variation in the use of our equipment, inform the case for investment and shape the running of our clinical departments”Parminder Bilku, Head of Medical Equipment and Decontamination,

-Over the next period we are really excited to continue our progress with Croydon University Hospitals and complete the implementation activities at Sheffield Teaching Hospitals NHS Foundation Trust and St Georges University Hospitals NHS Foundation Trust.
+Over the next period we are really excited to continue our progress with Croydon Health Services NHS Trust and complete the implementation activities at Sheffield Teaching Hospitals NHS Foundation Trust and St Georges University Hospitals NHS Foundation Trust.

 30 January 2020